-Finally, as indicated in Note 13, on November 23, 2021 and December 21, 2021, 43,028 and 1,000 Public Warrants, respectively, were converted into 43,028 and 1,000 Wallbox Class A ordinary shares, par value Euros 0.12, increasing share capital by thousand Euros 5 and raising share premium by Euros 636 thousand.
+Finally, on November 23, 2021 and December 21, 2021, 43,028 and 1,000 Public Warrants, respectively, were converted into 43,028 and 1,000 Wallbox Class A ordinary shares, par value Euros 0.12, increasing share capital by thousand Euros 5 and raising share premium by Euros 636 thousand.

-The capital increase that took place during fiscal year 2022 corresponded mainly due to the Private placement, execution of the Stock Plan (see Note 21), the Kensington warrant conversion (refer to Note 13) and payment with shares of the Ares acquisition (See Note 6) and Electromaps acquisition.
+The capital increase that took place during fiscal year 2022 corresponded mainly due to the Private placement, execution of the Stock Plan, the Kensington warrant conversion and payment with shares of the Ares acquisition and Electromaps acquisition.

-Capital increases in fiscal year 2023 correspond mainly to the Private placement, execution of the Stock Plan (see Note 21), the equity-settled consideration for the Coil acquisition (See Note 6), and at-the-market program.
+Capital increases in fiscal year 2023 corresponded mainly to the Private placement, execution of the Stock Plan (see Note 21), the equity-settled consideration for the Coil acquisition, and at-the-market program.

-Additionally, during the six months ended June 30, 2023, the Company has exchanged 1,020,000 Class B ordinary shares with a nominal value of Euro 1.20 per share ("Class B Shares") for 1,020,000 Class A Shares with a nominal value of Euro 0.12 per share and 1,020,000 Class C Shares with a nominal value of Euro 1.08 per share.
+Additionally, during 2023, the Company exchanged 1,020,000 Class B ordinary shares with a nominal value of Euro 1.20 per share ("Class B Shares") for 1,020,000 Class A Shares with a nominal value of Euro 0.12 per share and 1,020,000 Class C Shares with a nominal value of Euro 1.08 per share.